 This involves a Sunday gathering with communal teaching and worship.
 It involves smaller gatherings where each member contributes their ministering gifts for the edification and encouragement of all.
 It involves a network of support and mentorship both in the things of the Spirit and material things.
 And it involves a network in place to promote the actions that people are taking to spread the love of Christ, and encourage support of time, talents and funds to that end.

 Who is the leader?

-The HUB was set up by Nathan and Charlotte Hawkins, and is now in the hands of a leadership team of five couples who act as “curators”, watching over and caring for the group, with Clive and Sylvia McKegg acting as the main facilitators.
+The HUB was set up by Nathan and Charlotte Hawkins, and is now in the hands of a leadership team who act as “curators”, watching over and caring for the group.
 Beyond that each person is accountable for the gifts and responsibilities placed into their hands.
 We want to serve the entire body as best we can, whether the individual attends our Sunday gathering or not.
 If we can help you in any way we would love to!
 We are here as servants of Christ.
 At present there are no paid “staff” as responsibilities are carried out in a shared manner.
 Hear more about this leadership style here.

 Who are we “under”?

 In more hierarchal church models, as in many institutions and businesses there is a clear “chain of command”.
 It us often assumed that this brings a level of protection.
 Instead of this we believe in “mutual accountability” where we all know each other, trust is developed and we relate as friends.
 This means that leadership isolation is removed, responsibility is shared and anyone can question anything that is taught or done.
 The diverse gifts, experience and training that exists amongst us is then able to flourish, as we relate together.
 Leadership gifts, pastoral and teaching ministries are acknowledged but these are based on what someone does, rather than by title.
 We relate to the wider Body of Christ through our various networks, but we do not formally belong to any particular denomination or movement.